Skip to main content

 Choosing to Begin Again

 This book is going to take me through those steps.
 I am choosing to work through it and share my journey here on this blog.
 I don’t know exactly how that will unfold, and I admit I am reluctant to face the painful parts.
 If it were possible to skip the process, I would have done so long ago.
 But when I discovered I hated myself, it shook me deeply.
-It has taken me a long time—perhaps a year or two—to process that truth and find my way back to this workbook.
+It was hard to process that truth and find my way back to this workbook.

 Now, it is time.
 I have to do this for myself.
 I believe the Lord is requiring it of me.